Top BIM Software Tools in 2023

 - Performance drops when working with larger files and models

-- Allplan Architecture does not have any form of public pricing available, it is only possible to request a quote or to schedule a personal demo of the solution’s capabilities.
+- Allplan Architecture does not have any form of pricing information available publicly.
+It is only possible to request a quotation or to schedule a personal demo of the solution’s capabilities.

 My personal opinion about Allplan Architecture: